desiro/vRNAsite/README.md

 ### Conda Installation

 To run <samp>vRNAsite</samp>, I recommend using Miniconda and following the steps below.
 If this is the first time using conda, you should probably restart your shell after the installation of Miniconda.
 The following will demonstrate the installation and set up of Miniconda on Linux, which should be similar on other platforms.
+For Windows 10 users, I advise using the [Ubuntu 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?cid=msft_web_chart) subsystem.
 More information can be found on the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Bioconda](https://bioconda.github.io/user/install.html) pages.

 Installing Miniconda:
 ```